 Yes, we could have a better life like what people would say but remembering the demolition threats among several barangays in Tacloban, the land grabbing cases in Tacloban and Leyte, the illegal arrests of farmers and other activists, the strong Junk STS (socialized tuition scheme) and free education campaign, WE’D STILL MAKE THE CHOICE WE MADE YEARS AGO.
 Life behind bars is still better than not showing our love for this country.

 To our friends and families, our activism was our way of helping you.
-Our education (w/c we learned both inside & outside school) taught us that only through fighting and struggling for our rights can we assure that our younger siblings and your future grandchildren can have a better life-free of oppression.
+Our education (w/c we learned both inside and outside school) taught us that only through fighting and struggling for our rights can we assure that our younger siblings and your future grandchildren can have a better life-free of oppression.

 Your unity and strong support keeps us going.
 Mabuhay kamo!
 Whatever happens, remember us like Plumbago Auriculata.”